Pseudogap, Fermi liquid, Van Hove singularity and maxima of the compressibility and of the Knight shift as a function of doping in the two-dimensional Hubbard model: Compressibility results

 The TPSC+ results are presented for two system sizes: the $18 \times 18$ system, which has 324 sites—close to the 300 sites used in the experiment-and the $256 \times 256$ system, which in this case provides an excellent approximation to the thermodynamic limit (TDL).
 The parameters for the TPSC+ calculations are $U=7$, $T=0.15$, and $\delta=0.04$.
 The correlation length estimated using TPSC+ in the TDL is $\xi=9.74$.

-Before we discuss the comparison with experiment, let us first examine the finite system size effects on the results for $|C(d)|$.
+Before we discuss the comparison with experiment, let us first examine the finite-size effects on the results for $|C(d)|$.
 From the TPSC+ results in \fref{fig:Cr_func_U_7_delta_0_04_T_0_15}, one can see that size effects become significant in the smaller $18 \times 18$ system for distances $d \geq 6 \approx L/3$.
 In other words, only short-range correlations with $d < L/3$ can be faithfully reproduced by a finite system.

 One indication of finite-size effects is the increasing spread of the $|C(d)|$ values for a given $d$ when $d > L/3$.
 In an infinite system, the asymptotic behavior of the spin correlation function $|C(\mathbf{d})|$ for $d \gg 1$ depends only on the absolute value of $\mathbf{d}$.
 However, in a finite system, the function $C(\mathbf{d})$ is not a unique function of the distance $d$ near the system boundary.
 This causes the increasing spread of $|C(d)|$ values for a given distance $d$, as observed in both experimental and theoretical small systems in \fref{fig:Cr_func_U_7_delta_0_04_T_0_15}.
 See~\footnotemark[1] for further details.